-What follows is a detailed description of Jai Medical Systems' current Quality Assurance Program which was developed by Jai Medical Systems' Quality Assurance Committee and approved by Jai Medical Systems' Board of Directors through the signature of the Executive Medical Director, Hollis Seunarine, M.D.
+What follows is a detailed description of Jai Medical Systems' current Quality Assurance Program which was developed by Jai Medical Systems' Quality Assurance Committee and approved by Jai Medical Systems' Board of Directors.
 The Program is reviewed and updated on an annual basis.
 It includes the major features addressed in the CMS Health Care Quality Improvement System document, i.e.:

-- 1. Ensuring that the process of quality assessment and improvement is systematic; - 2.
-Addressing the accountability and supervision of the Quality Assurance Committee by the Board of Directors; - 3.
-Describing the structure and process of an active Quality Assurance Committee; - 4.
-Ensuring the provision of adequate staffing and material resources to the active Quality Assurance Committee; - 5.
-Requiring active participation from Jai Medical Systems' health care providers on the Quality Assurance Committee; - 6.
-Demonstrating the implementation responsibilities of various aspects of the Quality Assurance Program; - 7.
-On-going credentialing and recredentialing processes; - 8.
-Updated member rights and responsibilities policies and principles; - 9.
-Updated policies regarding member availability of and access to health care;
+- 1. Ensuring that the process of quality assessment and improvement is systematic. - 2.
+Addressing the accountability and supervision of the Quality Assurance Committee by the Board of Directors. - 3.
+Describing the structure and process of an active Quality Assurance Committee. - 4.
+Ensuring the provision of adequate staffing and material resources to the active Quality Assurance Committee. - 5.
+Requiring active participation from Jai Medical Systems' health care providers on the Quality Assurance Committee. - 6.
+Demonstrating the implementation responsibilities of various aspects of the Quality Assurance Program. - 7.
+On-going credentialing and recredentialing processes. - 8.
+Updated member rights and responsibilities policies and principles. - 9.
+Updated policies regarding member availability of and access to health care. - 10.
+Updated policies regarding standards for keeping medical records.

-- 10. Updated policies regarding standards for keeping medical records; - 11.
-Utilization Management policies; - 12.
-Ensuring the continuity of care across the life span and/or across disciplines at any point in time; - 13.
+- 11. Utilization Management policies. - 12.
+Ensuring the continuity of care across the life span and/or across disciplines at any point in time. - 13.
 Procedures for coordination of Quality Assurance Activity with other management activities within Jai Medical Systems.